apache/trafficserver/doc/reference/configuration/records.config.en.rst

   This configuration specifies the maximum number of bytes to write into a SSL record when replying over a SSL session.
 In some circumstances this setting can improve response latency by reducing buffering at the SSL layer.
+This setting can have a value between 0 and 16383 (max TLS record size).

   The default of ``0`` means to always write all available data into a single SSL record.

-A value of ``-1`` means to determine the record size dynamically.
-Specifically, use small TLS records that fit into a single TCP segment for the first 1 MB of data, increase record size to 16 KB after that to optimize throughput, and then reset record size back to a single segment after 1 second of inactivity—lather, rinse, repeat.
+  A value of ``-1`` means TLS record size is dynamically determined.
+The strategy employed is to use small TLS records that fit into a single TCP segment for the first ~1 MB of data, but, increase the record size to 16 KB after that to optimize throughput.
+The record size is reset back to a single segment after ~1 second of inactivity and the record size ramping mechanism is repeated again.

 .. ts:cv:: CONFIG proxy.config.ssl.session_cache INT 2

 	Enables the SSL Session Cache:
 	- ``0`` = Disables the session cache entirely

 	- ``1`` = Enables the session cache using OpenSSLs implementation.

 	- ``2`` = (default) Enables the session cache using Traffic Server's implementation.
 			This implentation should perform much better than the OpenSSL implementation.

 .. ts:cv:: CONFIG proxy.config.ssl.session_cache.timeout INT 0